The Best Movies and TV Shows to Stream This Week

 The Morning Show, Season 2

-TV's wildest and most watchable series is back for season in the morning show trenches.
-Alex Levy (Jennifer Aniston) and Bradley Jackson (Reese Witherspoon) must contend with even more drama on and off screen this year, with Holland Taylor, Hasan Minhaj and Julianna Margulies joining the cast.
+TV's wildest and most watchable series will be back for a third season in the morning show trenches.
+Catch up on the second season where Alex Levy (Jennifer Aniston) and Bradley Jackson (Reese Witherspoon) must contend with even more drama on and off screen this year, with Holland Taylor, Hasan Minhaj and Julianna Margulies joining the cast.

 Only Murders in the Building